NANCY MA'S NIGHT MONKEY

 As a nocturnal animal, she benefits from her nighttime foraging hours.
 She does not have to compete with the diurnal herbivores when she is finding food.

 Behavior and Lifestyle

-Nancy Ma’s night monkeys, like all night monkeys, differ from other New World monkeys in being monochromats—meaning they are not able to see color.
+Nancy Ma’s night monkeys, like all night monkeys, differ from other Latin American monkeys in being monochromats—meaning they are not able to see color.
 They see the world in shades of black and white.
 But this is no deterrent to their excellent night vision.
 They have keen visual perception and a quick visual response rate, which helps them to catch insects and move gracefully through the dark forest.
 They also have a strong sense of smell, which helps guide them to fruits and flowers without the need for perceiving color.

 They are arboreal, meaning they spend most of their lives in the trees and have only been observed moving on the ground in the case of an emergency.
 They depend on the upper canopy of the trees for their food sources.
 But while they tend to move up for food, they like to move down to sleep in the lower canopy or understory, where there are preferable places for nests.
 They are most active at twilight and dawn (making them crepuscular), but daytime is sleepy time.